maxzheng/great-life-guide/README.rst

 Fundamentals of Life
 ====================

 This contains fundamental ideas about life, such as what it is, how to improve it, and what it can be.
-It is my hope that this can serve as a guide to live a fulfilling life for those without proper parental guidance.
+It is my hope that this can serve as a guide to live a good life for those without proper guidance.

 .. contents::

 Why
 ===

 That's the most important question.
 Why read this?
-In short, because it is just a single page that contains the essential things that everyone should know to live a good life in the right way.
+In short, because it is a single page that contains the essential things that everyone should know to live a good life in the right way.

 There are a lot of information on the Internet, in books, on TV, from family/friends, etc about how to have a happy and successful life, like good career and loving family, but all of them are scattered across different places.
 Access to all sources may not be readily available.
 This is intended to be a single source that contains all the essential concepts from everywhere and everyone.
-External links might be used to get more details for the insatiables, but essential ideas will be here, so there is no need to look elsewhere to get your life started in the right direction.
+External links might be used to get more details, but essential ideas will be here, so there is no need to look elsewhere to get your life started in the right direction.

 Motivation
 ==========